Honda CR-V review - Engines, performance and drive

 Engines, 0-60 acceleration and top speed

-The 1.5 VTEC turbo petrol engine is already used in the Civic hatchback, where it proves to be usefully powerful and efficient.
+For two years you could buy a CR-V with a 1.5 VTEC turbo petrol engine from the Civic hatchback, where it proves to be usefully powerful and efficient.
 In the CR-V, the issue is that it has a lot more work to do pulling a bigger and heavier vehicle around, and as a result it spends more time at higher revs.
 It has the power and torque to give decent acceleration, but the engine needs to be exercised quite hard to do so.
 The two-wheel-drive manual model can accelerate from 0-62mph in 9.3 seconds and reach 130mph, while the four-wheel-drive version manages 9.8 seconds and 129mph respectively.

 The additional power and torque that comes with the CVT automatic gearbox option is welcome here, and in many ways is preferable to the manual because of its more relaxed operation.
 Demands for maximum acceleration can cause a typical CVT drone as the engine stays at high revs for an extended period.
 But when driven with restraint, it’s smooth and refined.
 The four-wheel-drive CVT model accelerates from 0-62mph in 10.0 seconds and can reach 124mph.